-Small, indistinguishable images are less inviting than that as pictured above, as are over-sized glamour shots.
+Small, indistinguishable images are less inviting, as are oversized glamour shots.

-EyeTrackshop conducted a study that recorded consumers looking at a group of smartphones and tablets and discovered that Apple’s iPhone 4S and iPad 2 gained the longest time of attention compared with other Google Android devices from Amazon, HTC, Motorola and Samsung.
+EyeTrackshop conducted a study that recorded consumers looking at a group of smartphones and tablets.
+They discovered that Apple’s iPhone 4S and iPad 2 gained the longest time of attention compared with other Google Android devices from Amazon, HTC, Motorola and Samsung.

 A 2.3-second average was gained for the iPhone.

-Another eye-tracking study found that dominating headlines often draws the eye upon first clicking on the web page – especially if it is in the top left corner.
+Another eye-tracking study found that dominating headlines often catch the eye when first clicking on a page – especially if it is in the top left corner.